idiv-biodiversity/pollen-limitation-data-descriptor/README.md

 You can find further information about the scripts in the README file associated with the [scripts folder][4].

+The folder `Session-info` stores information about the R packages and their versions.

 [1]: https://github.com/idiv-biodiversity/pollen-limitation-data-descriptor/archive/master.zip
 [2]: https://www.r-project.org/